rohitgirdhar/labnotebook/_posts/2014-11-2-HotelsConsolidated.markdown

 mP20 = 0.177045
 at least 1 hit in 3 = 0.300000
 at least 1 hit in 10 = 0.640909

+With Distractors
+TODO: requires training codebook over all the 19K images
 {% endhighlight %}

 ### Code Details